mykeels/20-questions/README.md

 Each question will require a practical solution, and the concepts you're expected to have mastered by the time you accept it, will be given in detail.

-> This is not an list of algorithm exercises.
+> This is not a list of algorithm exercises.

 See [answers](./answers).